zanedr/front-end-submissions-public/1701/mod-2/game-time/Anders_Breanna.md

 ### User Interface

-would have like one button vs two

 * 3 - The application has many strong pages/interactions, but a few holes in lesser-used functionality.
-* 2 - The application shows effort in the interface, but the result is not effective.
-The evaluator has some difficulty using the application when reviewing the features in the user stories.
-* 1 - The application is confusing or difficult to use.

 ### Testing

-* 2 - Project has sporadic use of tests at multiple levels.
-The application contains numerous holes in testing and/or many features are untested.
+* 3 - Project has a running test suite that tests multiple levels but fails to cover some features.
+All functionality is covered by tests.
+The application makes some use of integration testing.

 ### JavaScript Style

-* 2.5 - Your application has a significant amount of duplication and one or more major bugs.
+* 3 - Application is thoughtfully put together with some duplication and no major bugs.
+Developer can speak to choices made in the code and knows what every line of code is doing.

 ### Workflow